 I must admit I am a bit of an “instant gratification” junkie.
 I adore popping those packing bubbles.
 And I get fulfillment from writing a to-do list and including some things I know I will be able to check off instantly.
-So, naturally, I am digging this whole “on demand” economy that is continuing to develop right before our eyes.
+So, naturally, I am digging this whole “on-demand” economy that is continuing to develop right before our eyes.

 Regarding the money-making potential for the people powering these companies, these organizations offer a lot of appealing opportunities.
 Gigs are often easy to come by, super flexible, and as the on-demand business models expand across different industries, chances are, there is the “Uber of ____” in your specialty looking for talented people just like you to provide products and services to their instant gratification craving customers.
-And while there appears to be pros and cons for this type of contract work, this may be the way to go whether you are someone who’s looking for a few extra bucks or a full-time income.
+And while there appear to be pros and cons for this type of contract work, this may be the way to go whether you are someone who’s looking for a few extra bucks or a full-time income.

-Here are five types of on-demand money making opportunities to consider.
+Here are five types of on-demand money-making opportunities to consider.

-1) Transportation Providers
+1. Transportation Providers

-This one is obvious and is the type of on demand gig that is the most widely recognized.
+This one is obvious and is the type of on-demand gig that is the most widely recognized.
 If you have a clean, safe, reliable car, you can serve as a taxi service.
 Besides the obvious opportunities with well-known companies like Uber and Lyft, there are some other companies trying to carve out business in this space.
 Wingz specializes in providing rides to and from the airport.
 And HopSkipDrive is “a ride service for kids powered by parents and caregivers.”

-2) Delivery Providers
+2. Delivery Providers

-3) Errands, Task, and Support Services
+3. Errands, Task, and Support Services

 Who couldn’t use a personal assistant on the fly at one point or another?
 I know I could!
 Well, lucky for you, if you are a good helper, there are ways for you to make an extra buck.
 You can complete tasks and serve as someone’s personal assistant with Fancy Hands, volunteer to complete errands and chores via Task Rabbit; pick up and drop off someone’s dry cleaning with Rinse; help people move by joining Dolly; put your cleaning or fix-it skills to work with Handy; keep someone’s lawn and landscaping looking amazing with Lawn Love; or bid for freelance work via sites like Upwork.
 The possibilities for these types of tasks seem endless!

-Whether it is people or pooches, if you have the knack for caring for others, there are on demand opportunities for you, too.
+Whether it is people or pooches, if you have the knack for caring for others, there are on-demand opportunities for you, too.
 Care.com is a great place to start for people who have a heart for caring for others in a variety of capacities, including senior care, housekeeping, and much more.
 If you like kids and see yourself as a sitter or nanny, Urban Sitter may be right for you.
 And if Fido is more your speed, DogVacay and Rover should be something you consider.

-5) Skilled Services
+5. Skilled Services

 The list goes on and on, and new companies are emerging every day.
-Or, if you have expertise in an area where on demand providers are scarce or do not exist, you can consider that business model for your product or service.
+Or, if you have expertise in an area where on-demand providers are scarce or do not exist, you can consider that business model for your product or service.
 There are IT support organizations (like Dispatch) that can help by developing software programs and apps at a relatively low cost (compared to the hundreds of thousands of dollars invested in years past by companies like Uber).

 The bottom line is that it is easier than ever to find a safe, flexible way to make a few extra bucks.
-And, if you are considering these or any other on demand opportunities, you’ll be in good company.
+And, if you are considering these or any other on-demand opportunities, you’ll be in good company.
 By the year 2020, it is projected that almost 40% of the workforce will be working freelance.

-What on demand money making opportunities have you tried?
-Which on demand jobs would you recommend?
-Have you explored the possibility of turning your business into an on demand service?
+What on-demand money-making opportunities have you tried?
+Which on-demand jobs would you recommend?
+Have you explored the possibility of turning your business into an on-demand service?
 What successes or pitfalls did you face?